shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “And this Jodi is your friend?”

 Drathalion showed him the cast on her arm.
-The illusion around dissipated long enough for Gra to see the “\<3 Jodi” written lovingly on the side.
+The illusion around it dissipated long enough for Gra to see the “\<3 Jodi” written lovingly on the side.

 Gra’s eyes went wide.
 “I see.”
 He put his fist to his chin for a moment.
 “Well, there’s no harm in asking them to go have their fun somewhere else.”